A few days

 3 to 4 Months

 Your baby's immunities are lowest between 2 to 6 months of age.
 By breastfeeding, you are providing him the best protection during this vulnerable time.
-If you get a cold, it is especially important to keep giving your baby breastmilk.
+If you get a cold, it is essential to keep giving your baby breastmilk.
 Antibodies and anti-viruses that your body makes to protect yourself will get passed through your milk to help protect him too.

 6 Months